curtisthornton/curtisthornton.github.io/_posts/2015-11-10-howto-guide.markdown

 ---
-title: How-To Guide
+title: Gold Exchange How-To Guide
-published: false
 ---

 This is a general guide to refer to when making any changes to the website, adding, deleting, or modifying WooCommerce Products.